RemyDinh/DA-Jobmarket/README.md

 ## Approach

 ### Collection
 - The data was scraped of indeed on 09-08-2024 using the search term "data analyst" and with geographical filter the Netherlands.
 The Apify Indeed scraper was used for this.
-The raw dataset is included as X, but the _description_ column was not included to protect any included personal data.
+The raw dataset can be found under XXX, url and description data was excluded to protect any personal data available in the job listings.

 ### Techstack
 - Apify (Indeed scraper) --> Data collection
 - ChatGPT --> Data labeling
-- R (dplyr, tidygeocoder) --> Data cleaning & engineering
+- R (dplyr (SOURCE), tidygeocoder (SOURCE) --> Data cleaning & engineering
 - Tableau --> Analysis & Visualization